Jacinda Ardern

 Ardern describes herself as a social democrat and a progressive.
 The Sixth Labour Government faced challenges from the New Zealand housing crisis, child poverty, and social inequality.
 In March 2019, in the aftermath of the Christchurch mosque shootings, Ardern reacted by rapidly introducing strict gun laws.
 Throughout 2020 she led New Zealand's response to the COVID-19 pandemic, for which she won praise for New Zealand being one of few Western nations to successfully contain the virus.
 Ardern moved the Labour Party further to the centre towards the October 2020 general election, promising to cut spending during the remainder of the COVID-19 recession.
 She led the Labour Party to a landslide victory, gaining an overall majority of 65 seats in Parliament, the first time a majority government had been formed since 1996.

-Facing declining popularity and increasing criticism over the government's handling of key issues such as the economy, housing, and child poverty, Ardern announced on 19 January 2023, that she would resign as Labour leader, stating that she "didn't have enough in the tank."
+Facing declining popularity and increasing criticism over the government's handling of key issues such as the economy, housing, child poverty and the pandemic, Ardern announced on 19 January 2023, that she would resign as Labour leader, stating that she did not "have enough in the tank".
 Ardern resigned as leader of the Labour Party on 22 January and submitted her resignation as prime minister three days later.
-Rising costs of living and concerns that the government's focus on health measures overshadowed effective economic recovery fueled public backlash against the Labour Party in the 2023 general election.
+Rising costs of living and concerns that the government's focus on health measures overshadowed effective economic recovery fuelled public backlash against the Labour Party in the 2023 general election.

-Since late 2025, Ardern has resided in the United Kingdom, after having lived in the United States for two years.